axonivy/docker-samples/README.md

 Environments variables ared used to setup the connection between ivy and mariadb.

+## ivy-mssql

+Setup of an ivy engine with microsoft sql server as system database.

+Environments variables ared used to setup the connection between ivy and mssql.

 ## ivy-mysql-elasticsearch

 Setup of an ivy engine with mysql as system database and